venturadan/startup/notes.md

 15. what is npm init for?
 	1. don't check node_modules into git (put it in .gitignore)
 16. you can run your code in Code and have it run Node.js to run/debug
-17. in general, you can't run a node.js package in browse, only common ES packages
+17. in general, you can't run a node.js package in browser, only common ES packages
 18. frontend code: debug in browser, backend code: debub in Code/Node.js
 19. Node.js democratized web service development---that's why it was/is cool/changed the world
 20. Express is a nice wrapper of patterns/etc. for building http web servers (like ??? or tailwind for CSS)
 	1. should we call app objects app?
 	2. do we need some more complex examples to show how it really works
 	3. express advertises itself in the autoheader, which is lame and dangerous (gives attackers info)
-21. what is the point of `next` function in middleware callback if it is just called as `next()`?
-	1. why don't all middleware pieces include `next()`?
-	2. why did the public path in the example note have to be explicit in the url?
-Caddy?
-22. understand web API stack
 23. `app.use(express.static('public'));` replaces using the liveserver in Code
 	1. new deployment script now
 24. app.router modularizes your endpoints (for organization/understandability/special paths)
-25. super confusing flow today (maybe not the case in the actual slides, because we hopped around)
 26. PM2 is a daemon process that keeps our http server stuff runnig
 	1. auto installed via AMI
 	2. shouldn't have to mess with it
 	3. but should know it's there
 27. recommend not using Windows in general linux/mac is better (don't forget getbash vs. command prompt)
-28. why for services are we now doing static hosting from `public`?
-29. is the Playwrite/UI/backend testing stuff useful to try to include at the level it is?

 # Week 10
 1. Login assignment should be before database assignment because it's similar but probably easier